Curonians: Livonian Crusade

 During the late Iron Age, the Curonians started to move from southern Courland to the north, assimilating a Finnic people who lived in northern Courland.
 They then formed a new ethnic group, the so-called Curonised Livonians.

-The Curonians tightly resisted to the Livonian Crusade for a long time, contrary to the Latgallians who accepted Christianity with a light opposition.
+The Curonians tightly resisted to the Livonian Crusade for a long time, contrary to the Latgallians who accepted Christianity with only light opposition.

-There are many sources that mention the Curonians in the 13th century when they were involved in the Northern Crusades.
-In 1210, the Curonians, with eight ships, were attacked by a German crusader fleet on the Baltic Sea, near the coast of Gotland.
-The Curonians were victorious and German sources claim that 30 crusaders were killed.

 Also in July 1210, the Curonians attacked Riga, the main crusader stronghold in Livonia.
 A huge Curonian fleet arrived in the mouth of the Daugava and besieged the city.
 However, after a day of fighting, the Curonians were unable to break through the city walls.
 They crossed to the other bank of the Daugava to burn their dead and mourn for three days.
 Later they lifted the siege and returned to Courland.

 In 1228, the Curonians together with the Semigallians again attacked Riga.
 Although they were again unsuccessful in storming the city, they destroyed a monastery in Daugavgriva and killed all the monks there.

 In 1230, the Curonians in the northern part of Courland, under their ruler (rex) Lammekinus, signed a peace treaty with the Germans, and the lands they inhabited thus became known as Vredecuronia or Peace Courland.
 The southern Curonians, however, continued to resist the invaders.

 The Curonians did not lay down their arms at that time.
 They used the famine as a pretext for claiming economical weakness and actually did not permit the monks to enter the country.
 Later, the Teutonic Order tried to use Curonian cavalry in the Prussian Crusade, but Curonians were reluctant in this forced cooperation and revolted as a result in several cases.

 In 1260, the Curonians were involved in the Battle of Durbe, one of the biggest battles in Livonia in the 13th century.
 They were forced to fight on the crusader side.
 When the battle started, the Curonians abandoned the knights because the knights did not agree to free any Curonians captured from the Samogitian camp.
 Peter von Dusburg alleged that the Curonians even attacked the Knights from the rear.
 The Estonians and other local people soon followed the Curonians and abandoned the Knights and that allowed the Samogitians to gain victory over the Livonian Order.
 It was a heavy defeat for the Order and uprisings against the crusaders soon afterwards broke out in the Curonian and Prussian lands.

 Curonian resistance was finally subdued in 1266 when the whole of Courland was partitioned between the Livonian Order and the Archbishop of Riga.